codealltag/CodEAlltag_pS/README.md

-# CodE Alltag<sub>pS</sub>
+# CodE Alltag<sub>S</sub>

-CodE Alltag<sub>pS</sub> is part of CodE Alltag, a German-language email corpus.
-It has been collected on the basis of voluntary email donation and contains 800 pseudonymized emails including demographic information on the senders.
+CodE Alltag<sub>S</sub> is part of CodE Alltag, a German-language email corpus.
+It has been collected via voluntary email donation without restricting the type or topic of the emails and contains 800 pseudonymized emails from 460 different donors (mostly German native speakers).
+For pseudonymization, privacy-sensitive text spans were annotated manually before substituting them with realistic surrogates automatically.

-If you use CodE Alltag please cite:
+If you use CodE Alltag, please cite:

 ```
 @inproceedings{Krieg16,